-SUBMITTAL OF CONSTRUCTION QUANTITIES ESTIMATES
+4-140.06 SUBMITTAL OF CONSTRUCTION QUANTITIES ESTIMATES

-For in-house design projects, the designer shall forward the completed construction estimate Excel file via e-mail at the time final plans are submitted to the following Groupwise e-mail address:

-Name: Estimates, TDOT Construction (User Id: JJCONST).
+For in-house design projects, the designer should place the completed construction estimate Excel file on File Net at the time final plans are submitted.
+An email notification should be sent to the following Groupwise e-mail address: Name: Estimates, TDOT Construction (User Id: JJCONST) once the construction estimate Excel file is placed on File Net.
+A copy of the e-mail shall be placed in the project folder to document the submittal of the construction estimate.

 For consultant design projects, the completed Excel file is to be forwarded with the final construction plans to the Design Manager for submittal.
 Submittal may be on either CD, DVD, or via e-mail.
-The manager will forward the file via e-mail to:

-Name: Estimates, TDOT Construction (User Id: JJCONST).
+The manager should place the construction estimate Excel file on File net at the time final plans are submitted.
+An e-mail notification should be sent to the following Groupwise e-mail address: Name: Estimates, TDOT Construction (User Id: JJCONST) once the construction estimate Excel file is placed on File Net.
+A copy of the e-mail shall be placed in the project folder to document the submittal of the construction estimate.

-SUBMITTAL OF PRELIMINARY CONSTRUCTION QUANTITIES ESTIMATES (See 3-400.15)
+4-140.07 SUBMITTAL OF PRELIMINARY CONSTRUCTION QUANTITIES ESTIMATES (See 3-400.15)